 Here are tips that have worked for me over the years, now working on my 8th language.

 An online program that gives you the correct answer as feedback is perfect for that.
 Working that way, you don’t need to worry about sounding “weird” or “saying something stupid.”

-When you learn something new, you actually learn from making mistakes.
+When you learn something new, you learn from making mistakes.
 Sometimes you’ll automatically make the same mistake many times before the correct form becomes automatic.
 Certain mistakes are typical because of interference from your native language.